GittyEvil/Dynamic-Foodshop/README.md

 # Dynamic-Foodshop
-dynamic version of a FoodShop
+dynamic version of a Online Food Shop